 So start creating an attitude where you ask for what you want, what’s the worse that could happen?

-What is your relationship between your personal core values and a negative attitude?
+What is the relationship between your personal core values and a negative attitude?

 Having a negative attitude also influences your fundamental values.

-A friend told of her disheartening pursue to find a partner.
+A friend told of her disheartening pursuit to find a partner.

 “I just can’t find the right man,” she explained.